konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

 ##### SC004

 *As an Architect I want to be able to associate a Subversion repository to an application.*

+##### SC005

+*As a Migrator or an Architect I want to be able to filter applications by having a Subversion repository assigned*

 #### Maven Configuration